NickFamoye/Nick_Fam/README.md

 •	Installed the correct versions of Python, Mongodb and PyMongo

-•	Download all code files, including build.sbt.
+•	Download all code files

 •	Configure IntelliJ or IDE of your choice.